-A survey of the books of the Old Testament covering the period from Solomon through the post-exilic prophets.
-Attention will be given to the distinctive message and major features of each book with an emphasis on the events leading up to Israel’s captivity, as interpreted by the prophets, and on the nation’s return from exile.
-Special consideration will be given to the prophetic expression of hope with respect to Israel’s future.
-This is the second of two courses that together provide a survey of the entire Old Testament.The present course will cover the content of 2 Kings through Malachi in the English Bible, with the exception of 1 Chronicles,Job, and Psalms, which were dealt with in BT 102.
+A survey of the books of the Old Testament covering the period from Creation through the Davidic monarchy.
+Attention will be given to the distinctive message and major features of each book with an emphasis on the Abrahamic, Mosaic, and Davidic Covenants as they pertain to God’s purposes for Israel and the world.
+This is the first of two courses that together provide a survey of the entire Old Testament.
+The present course will cover the content of Genesis through 2 Samuel, 1 Chronicles, the book of Job, and the Psalms.

 The Servant-Leader Training program provides opportunity for development of skills and attitudes of servant-leaders through service in the community and local churches.
 This introductory seminar will guide students to better accomplish their required 8 SLT hours through specific evangelistic training, exposure to the diverse ministry opportunities, and review of scriptural principles of servant leadership.